How God Can Be Cognized/Raja Yoga and Buddhi Yoga: Their Place in the Evolution

 The next stage is sannyasa, when one has to abandon the “fuss”, in which he or she has been developing up to now, and has to stay face-to-face with God, being busy only with spiritual service and with further self-development.

 There are some religious trends where people believe that it is enough only to pray day after day using a few standard prayers, to lament over one’s own faults, to take part in some religious ceremonies — and that is all.
 They even bar children from sports, from reading books other than religious ones, from going to the cinema, from watching TV… This perniciously affects the children’s development.
 Why?
 Because man is represented not by a single growing feature but by a great number of them.
-Every sprout is a feature, quality.
+Every sprout is a feature, a quality.
 And every one of us has to come to Perfection not through one feature, but through the entire field.
 Each good quality has to be grown to maturity, and all the weeds have to be rooted out.

-Only complex development allows one to advance on the Path quickly.
+Only complex development allows one to quickly advance on the Path.
 This is why one has to know sexual love, maternity or paternity, to change as many jobs as possible — in order to learn more, to travel on the Earth — to observe the life of other nations; one’s body has to be strong and developed, for it is only in a harmoniously developed body that man can go successfully through the stages of the Spiritual Path.

 People lacking this ability cannot succeed on the spiritual Path, for they have no inner power.